bark0de/CMPINF-0010-FP/README.md

 Conclusion:

-We combined these datasets to produce one final ranking for each neighborhood in Pittsburgh under isiahh.pyb
+We combined these datasets to produce one final ranking for each neighborhood in Pittsburgh under isiahh.ipynb